build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Select **Next**, ensure to select the certificate template created earlier.
 ![Image showing the "Select Signing Certificate" step in the "Add Revocation Configuration" wizard](./images/14-Select-Signing-Certificate.png)
     * Select **Next**, select **Finish**.
-12. Adjust the security group attached to the OCSP instance to allow **HTTP (port 80)** from all **IP addresses** as required for the OCSP responder configuration.
+12. Adjust the security group attached to the OCSP instance to allow **HTTP (port 80) inbound** from all **IP addresses** as required for the OCSP responder configuration.
 To perform certificate revocation checking, the OCSP responder must be internet-accessible.

 13. Connect back to the Enterprise CA instance and verify Enterprise PKI status:
     * Connect to your Enterprise CA instance.
     * Open **pkiview.msc**, expand out your CAs, select **Refresh**, left-click your CA
     * The content should look similar to the following (with your correct OSCP URL that you also set on the certificate template earlier):
-![Image showing the OCSP Location #1 as verified in pkivew.msc](./images/15-OCSP-Location-pkivew-msc.png) **Note:** if the OCSP Location #1 shows any error status, it can be due to your Enterprise CA instance not having internet connectivity and/or the OCSP instance is not allowing HTTP traffic from ALL IPs.
+![Image showing the OCSP Location #1 as verified in pkivew.msc](./images/15-OCSP-Location-pkivew-msc.png) **Note:** If the OCSP Location #1 shows any error status, it can be due to your Enterprise CA instance not having internet connectivity and/or the OCSP instance is not allowing HTTP traffic from ALL IPs.
 The Enterprise CA instance needs internet access to verify that the OCSP location is publicly reachable.

 14. The public DNS name for your OCSP instance should be publicly resolvable and should be accessible over HTTP (port 80), therefore, on any computer confirm this:
     * Open PowerShell and run the following command (adjust the command to your configured OCSP DNS name): `tnc ocsp.mydomain.com -port 80`